Quantum Error

 Quantum Error is a 2023 action horror video game developed and published by TeamKill Media.
 The game was released digitally for the PlayStation 5 on November 3, 2023.
 It was then released physically for the PS5 in the United States on November 17, and in Europe on December 8.
 It received negative reviews from critics.
+It is also planned for release on Windows and Xbox Series X/S.

 Gameplay

 Quantum Error is a shooter game with cosmic horror themes that can be played in either first-person or third-person perspective.
 Players control Jacob Thomas, a firefighter, as he attempts to deal with various issues at research facilities in outer space.
 Players must contend with both terrorists and monsters while attempting to rescue survivors using firefighting equipment.
 DualSense controllers provide feedback when encountering hazards, such as vibrating to indicate doors that are dangerously hot.
 Players can use quintessence to improve Thomas' skills, but there are no skill trees.
 Players' progress is saved at checkpoints.